spryker/spryker-docs/_drafts/oryx/ssr.md

 While both approaches offer sensible configuration tailored to most deployment scenarios, it also exposes a lower-level API, allowing advanced customization to cater to unique project requirements.

-### Build with SSR support
+### Building with SSR Support

-Oryx has been designed from the ground up with SSR support in mind, ensuring that all components render correctly on the server side.
-This ingrained support for SSR enables Oryx to deliver faster initial page load times and improved SEO out of the box.
+Designed with SSR at its core, Oryx ensures that all components correctly render server-side.
+This design choice brings about inherent advantages such as rapid initial page load times and boosted SEO, right out of the box.

-Moreover, Oryx supports late and partial hydration that further optimizes performance.
-This approach ensures that only the necessary components are hydrated when they are required, reducing the amount of JavaScript that needs to be parsed and executed on the client side.
+Additionally, Oryx features mechanisms that further enhance performance by managing the hydration process intelligently.

 ### Hydration

-Following the "islands architecture" approach, Oryx goes beyond traditional hydration strategies.
-Instead of hydrating the entire application at once, Oryx allows developers to selectively hydrate components or "islands" on the page.
-This partial hydration strategy delivers performance benefits, as it reduces the amount of JavaScript needed for initial page interaction.
+In the context of SSR, hydration refers to the process where the client-side JavaScript runtime takes over the static HTML sent by the server and turns it into a dynamic Document Object Model (DOM).

+In most applications, hydration happens all at once.
+But Oryx follows a more strategic approach known as "islands architecture".
+It enables selective hydration of components or "islands" on a need basis, thereby reducing the amount of JavaScript parsed and executed during initial page interaction.

-Furthermore, Oryx adopts a "late hydration" strategy, which delays the hydration process until a user interacts with a component.
-This strategy ensures that resources are used only when necessary, offering an efficient and responsive user experience.
+Moreover, Oryx employs a "late hydration" strategy, delaying the hydration process until the user interacts with a component.
+This ensures that client-side resources are only utilized when absolutely necessary, fostering an efficient and highly responsive user experience.

 ## Developing with SSR